eddieantonio/induce-javac-errors/README.md

 ## What is this?

-This is list of the **top 20** Java first[^1] compiler error messages made by students from [Blackbox Mini][].
+This is the list of the **top 20** Java "first"[^1] compiler error messages made by students from [Blackbox Mini][].
 The Java files in this repo are minimal(-ish) Java files that will produce the corresponding error message in most versions of the OpenJDK `javac` compiler.
 This list does not include runtime errors (so `NullPointerException` is not on this list, sorry!).

-Because error message distributions tend to follow a Zipf-Mandelbrot distribution, these top 20 error messages account for 85.72% of all error messages in the entire
-Blackbox Mini dataset.
+Because error message distributions [tend to follow the Zipf-Mandelbrot law][pritchard], these 20 error messages account for 85.72% of all error messages in the entire Blackbox Mini dataset.

-[^1] A "first" compiler error message is the first error message reported when multiple error messages are reported.
+[^1]: A "first" compiler error message is the first error message reported when multiple error messages are reported.
 This is because the first error message reported is typically a true indication of a real error that occurred, whereas, any subsequent error message might be a false positive, due to faulty error recovery in the reporting the first error message.
-The top 20 messages on this list

 ## The list